 Mandatory readings before course start

 Please install R and R Studio on your laptop prior to the 1st class.
 Be sure that these are working correctly and that external packages can be installed.
 Instructions for doing this are in the first chapter of Machine Learning with R.

 Students may reference literature and class materials as needed when writing the final project report.
-The short in-class quizzes will be closed book and will measure the student’s understanding of the material covered in the previous day’s class.

 The final project report should illustrate an ability to apply machine learning methods to a new dataset, which may be on a topic of the student’s choosing.
 The student should explore the data and explain the methods applied.
 Detailed instructions will be provided on the fist day of class.